 Baskets, Bins, Totes:

 Use storage containers under benches, desks, on book cases, counters, the stairs, etc. Using containers make it so you can store things out in the open but still keep them contained.
-These totes hold toys in my boys room.
+These totes used to hold toys in my boys room.

 This basket holds the mess of my hubby’s razors and cords.
 Having everything in the basket makes it still convenient for him and hidden for me.

-Baskets holding craft supplies in my DIY craft table.
+These baskets are holding craft supplies in my DIY craft table.
 Of course I added labels.

 I always recommend emptying the whole closet then adding everything back in so you know exactly what you need to store.
 Go back and read the previous posts in this series for more detailed information.

 Use a combination of hanging, door organizing, shelving, bins and totes to keep the closet in perfect shape.
+Customize it to your needs and financial ability.
+There’s really no reason to spend a lot of money to organize your spaces.

 Here are more tips and ideas you need to think about while organizing your space: